CreepyOrb924/UnderWare/CONTRIBUTING.md

 If you have noticed a bug in UnderWare, please open an issue at [CreepyOrb924/UnderWare](https://github.com/CreepyOrb924/UnderWare/issues/new).

-Please fill out the template and provide enough enformation to recrate the bug.
+Please fill out the template and provide enough information to recreate the bug.

 ## Priorities